-Strong communications skills are an absolute must if you’re thinking of working in recruitment.
+Strong communication skills are an absolute must if you’re thinking of working in recruitment.
 Most of your job will involve speaking with clients and candidates, following up on conversations by email, and you may even need to source candidates on social media.
 If you are a chatty person, you are likely to enjoy working in recruitment.

 To demonstrate good communication skills, make sure your CV is well set out and check for spelling errors.
 You can also add a cover letter that concisely explains why you want the job.
 If you don’t hear any news about your application within a few days, follow it up with a telephone call.
 Following this process demonstrates the many different ways you can communicate.